-The GTC, ITC, and the APM were not under design in 2010.
+The GTC, ITC, and the APM were not under design in 2011.

-6.0.C ST-8 Limited Short-Term Lane Closures
+5.0.C ST-8 Limited Short-Term Lane Closures

 "Limited Short-Term Lane Closures.
-When construction of any new ramps at the Century Boulevard/Sepulveda Boulevard interchange or construction for the GTC, ITC, or APM elevated structures require shortterm lane closures, the lane closures will be for as brief a period as practical, with a goal that closures would principally be scheduled for nonpeak periods."
+When construction of any new ramps at the Century Boulevard/Sepulveda Boulevard interchange or construction for the GTC, ITC, or APM elevated structures require short-term lane closures, the lane closures will be for as brief a period as practical, with a goal that closures would principally be scheduled for non-peak periods."

-No new ramps at the Century Boulevard/Sepulveda Boulevard interchange were constructed in 2010, and the GTC, ITC, and the APM were not under design in 2010.
+No new ramps at the Century Boulevard/Sepulveda Boulevard interchange were constructed in 2011, and the GTC, ITC, and the APM were not under design in 2011.

-6.0.D MM-ST-1 Require CTA Construction Vehicles to Use Designated Lanes roadways or lanes of traffic on CTA roadways adjacent to the existing close-in parking, thus limiting the mix of construction vehicles and airport traffic."
+5.0.D MM-ST-1 Require CTA Construction Vehicles to Use Designated Lanes

+"Require CTA Construction Vehicles to Use Designated Lanes.
+Whenever feasible, construction vehicles shall be restricted to designated roadways or lanes of traffic on CTA roadways adjacent to the existing close-in parking, thus limiting the mix of construction vehicles and airport traffic."